tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * [Problem Solving Guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf)

 * Students will use the methodologies outlined in the [problem-solving guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf) to impress upon a technical interviewer that they are strong problem solvers.
 Specifically, students will use the following technical interview methodologies:

   * Restate and explain the problem with a concrete example.
-  * Sketch the solution at a high level (for example, psuedocode).
+  * Sketch the solution at a high level (for example, pseudocode).
   * Discuss the approach and any assumptions or shortcomings.
   * Translate and implement the solution into functional code.
   * Discuss the solution's shortcomings and corresponding potential improvements.